 The reason this one irks me so much is because it’s the one that hits the hardest.
 Don’t you think if the suicidal person truly believed the problem was only temporary, they’d make such a permanent decision?

 It’s starting to make sense to you, huh?
-The mind knows it’s wrong, but the brokenness you feel inside is so strong and you’ll do anything to eliminate that pain.
+Hopefully… The mind knows it’s wrong, but the brokenness you feel inside is so strong and you’ll do anything to eliminate that pain.
+God is faithful.
+Believe and hold on…

 “Death has no leverage over those who are brought to life by Love.
 God is Love.
 I am in Love and Love is in me.
-I am in Christ and it is Christ Who gives me life—Therefore, I will live and not die.” —Talisha L. Walton
+I am in Christ and it is Christ Who gives me life—I will live and not die.” —Talisha L. Walton

 To you, suicidal one…There is a way out.
 It’s okay to want to give up.
 You aren’t alone because there is faith.
 You aren’t alone because there is hope.
 You aren’t alone because there is Love.